cbhushan/bashmenot-website/pages/reference/index.md

 Wrapper for GNU _date_.

-Uses `date` on Linux, and `gdate` on other platforms, passing any additional arguments to the tool.
+Uses `date -u` on Linux and FreeBSD, and `gdate -u` on other platforms, passing any additional arguments to the tool.

 ```
 $ get_date '+%Y-%m-%d'